Alaska Teen Accused Of Murdering Her Friend After Man She Met Online Offered Her $9 Million To Film The Murder

-An Alaskan teenager is accused of murdering her friend after a man she met on line offered her $9 million to record the murder on video, CNN reports.
+An Alaskan teenager is accused of murdering her friend after a man she met online offered her $9 million to record the murder on video, CNN reports.

 Denali Brehmer, 18, is accused of binding her friend, Cynthia Hoffman, with duct tape and then shooting her in the back of the head, before allegedly dumping her body into a river.
 Two other men, Kayden McIntosh, 16, and Caleb Leyland, 19, as well as two unnamed juveniles are also implicated for their roles in this crime.
 21-year-old Darin Schilmiller, of Indiana, is accused of posing as a multimillionaire who offered to pay Brehmer and her accomplices to murder Hoffman.

 It’s unclear when or how Brehmer first made contact with Schilmiller.
 However, “several weeks” before Hoffman’s murder, according to court documents, Schilmiller and Brehmer began discussing “a plan to rape and murder someone in Alaska.”
-Schilmiller allegedly promised to pay Brehmer and her acoomplices $9 million between them if they provided photos and videos of the crime.
+Schilmiller allegedly promised to pay Brehmer and her accomplices $9 million if they provided photos and videos of the crime.

-On June 3, according to Anchorage’s KTVA, Hoffman’f father, Timothy, reported his daughter missing.
-Though she was 19, said Timothy, she had a learning disability and hat “the mindset of a 12-year-old.”
-That same day, Berhmer’s own mother contacted police, saying she believed that Hoffman had been shot and her body thrown into a river, though she didn’t name names or provide any further details, such as a location.
+On June 3, according to Anchorage’s KTVA, Hoffman’s father Timothy reported his daughter missing.
+Though she was 19, Timothy said she had a learning disability and “the mindset of a 12-year-old.”
+That same day, Brehmer’s own mother contacted police, saying she believed that Hoffman had been shot and her body thrown into a river, though she didn’t name names or provide any further details, such as a location.

 Alaska teen Denali Brehmer is accused of ???? killing her best friend after a man she met online told her he'd pay $9,000,000 for videos of the murder.
 The 18-year-old from Anchorage,… https://t.co/9JSZV67dC8